 Guidelines for Documentation of a Disability

-In order to receive support services and accommodations from the Disability Services Office (DSO), students are required to submit certain documentation.
-This documentation will verify eligibility under the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
-The following information is provided to assist the student in ensuring that the documentation is complete and appropriate.
+In order to receive support services and accommodations from the Office of Student Accessibility, students are required to submit documentation.
+This documentation will verify eligibility under the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, and Pepperdine policies.
+The following information is provided to assist the student in ensuring that the documentation provided is complete and appropriate.

 Documentation on file should: